MiniMPA™: Advance Your Career in Local Government

 Cancellations must be made in writing by e-mail, mail or fax.
-Cancellations received five days prior to the event will receive a 75% refund.
-Cancellations received fewer than five days prior to the event will not receive a refund.
+Cancellations received five days prior to the first session will receive a 75% refund.
+Cancellations received fewer than five days prior to the first session will not receive a refund.

 Notice of Nondiscrimination